home | what's new | other sitescontact | about

 K. (sighing)

 E. You've entered the house, and now I’m wondering what to do.
 I do nothing for some moments, expecting Mom to inform you of my stage-left presence.
 This plan proves fruitful, and soon I see you walking toward my car.
-I exit the car, walk to meet you, and apologize for interrupting your late evening.
+I exit the vehicle, walk to meet you, and apologize for interrupting your late evening.
 I ask if you'd walk with me for a short while in the nearby open field.
 This is where my vision ends.

 K. Why does it end there?